Labour hire: Labour hire industry

-Major players in the international labour hire industry include Hays, Persol Holdings, Recruit, ManpowerGroup, Adecco, Randstad, and Serco.
+Major players in the international labour hire industry include Hays, Persol Holdings, Recruit, ManpowerGroup, Adecco, Randstad NV, and Serco.

 Regulatory approaches

 The regulatory approach to labour hire varies greatly by jurisdiction.
 In the European Union, the Temporary Agency Work Directive 2008 guarantees that all people working through employment agencies must have equal pay and conditions with employees in the same business, performing the same work.
 In the United Kingdom, a parallel law was enacted to implement that directive.
 Labour hire is similarly regulated in South Africa and Namibia.

 In Australia, Labour hire is not specifically regulated at the federal level, although a number of licensing regimes exist to regulate the conduct of labour hire firms across the States and territories.

 In Japan, contract workers must be paid same allowances as salaried staff but need not be given same pensions and bonuses.

 Terminology

 The concept has varying English language names, depending on jurisdiction.
-While referred to as 'labour hire' in Australia and Namibia, it is referred to as labor contracting or permatemping in the United States, and as Labour brokering in South Africa.
+While referred to as "labour hire" in Australia and Namibia, it is referred to as labor contracting or permatemping in the United States, and as Labour brokering in South Africa.
 Labour hire employees are often referred to as 'agency workers' in the UK and the European Union.

 The term for labour hire provider also varies.
 Alternative terms include Employment agency (UK), professional employer organization (USA), among others.